robheritage/carshop-dev-test/README.md

 ## Vehicle API

 In short, there isn't one!
-We will leave this up to you, however we are more interested in how you code the application than  At CarShop we often use [JSON Server](https://github.com/typicode/json-server) for simple mock API's in order to rapid prototype, we suggest doing the same for this exercise.
+We will leave this up to you, however we are more interested in how you code the application then the API so we suggest the simplest method.
+At CarShop we often use [JSON Server](https://github.com/typicode/json-server) for simple mock API's in order to rapid prototype, we suggest doing the same for this exercise.